Marketing / Monday March 2, 2026

 Once you have your scenario, main character, and setting, it’s time to determine what stages the customer will go through.
 That’s fairly easy if you already have established practices.
 However, be aware that many products have specifics.
 For example, when buying new shoes, the user’s journey may be:

-• Research (seeing what they are made of, what they look like, what colors they come in, what their price is)
+- Research (seeing what they are made of, what they look like, what colors they come in, and what their price is)

 Touchpoints

 All of the stages will redirect the customer to a different touchpoint.
 For example, during the research phase, the customer will likely go to a landing page and your website’s home page.
 Optimizing these to address their curiosity is instrumental in forwarding the customer to the next stage.
-If the customer drops at a particular stage, you need to investigate the touchpoint and find the breaking point.
+If the customer drops off at a particular stage, you need to investigate the touchpoint and identify the point of failure.

 Actions

 Each stage is connected with a predetermined action taken by the buyer persona.
 For example, at the end of the discovery stage, the customer must click on the product to see its details.
-Or, at the comparison phase, the customer should drop the shoes into their cart (for online shops).
-Determining what action to take at the end of every stage will help you determine where your customers drop off most often or what stage they go through the fastest.
-This is invaluable for pushing them through their journey faster and leaving them little time to change their mind.
+Or, during the comparison phase, the customer should add the shoes to their cart (for online shops).
+Determining what action to take at the end of each stage will help you identify where your customers drop off most often or which stage they go through the fastest.
+This is invaluable for pushing them through their journey faster, leaving them little time to change their minds.

 Thoughts

 Throughout each stage, you must determine what the user is thinking.
 What burning questions do they have?
 Their train of thought will push them to the next step.
 For example, “Can I find a coupon for these shoes?”
 “Do I really need new shoes?”
-“Why do I like these shoes better than all others?”.
-Putting yourself through this thought exercise will showcase all the weak and strong points in your design, content, and marketing strategy.
+“Why do I like these shoes better than all others?”
+Putting yourself through this thought exercise will showcase both the strengths and weaknesses of your design, content, and marketing strategy.

 Emotions

-Throughout the customer journey, the buyer is constantly swiped by different emotions.
-These emotions can interfere with their decision-making, and you need to be aware of what your customers feel at every stage so you can ease the tension, dismiss all bad emotions, and encourage positive feelings.
+Throughout the customer journey, the buyer is constantly swamped by a range of emotions.
+These emotions can interfere with their decision-making, and you need to be aware of what your customers feel at every stage so you can ease tension, dismiss negative emotions, and encourage positive feelings.
 For example, it’s quite natural for a user to feel guilty during the consideration phase.
 Your job is to offer a customer journey that absolves this guilt and substitutes it with pride.

 Each customer journey map needs to address the hurdles along the way.
 Whether they are caused by technical capabilities, legal requirements, or simply geography, you need to be aware of these pain points.
 For example, at the research stage, your delivery method may not be as good as your competitor’s, or you may not deliver in a particular location.